Building a History of Leadership

 Remaining “out of the spotlight” was no longer possible for an organization that numbered nearly 350 lawyers and had successfully garnered international stature with our highly regarded Latin American presence.

 and from the BTI Consulting Group’s survey of corporate general counsel.
-Despite our growth we retain our historic commitment to fairness, respect, camaraderie.
+Despite our growth we retain our historic commitment to fairness, respect and camaraderie.

 We carry with us the progressive, entrepreneurial spirit that has always animated our firm.
 We’ve always worked differently than other firms.
 We are committed to remaining forward-thinking and preparing for the dynamically changing world of business law.